In this Section

 - Students returning from suspension (see item 5 below and any provision in previous rules) shall be placed on probation again.

 Students may clear probation by achieving a CGPA of 1.60 or better.
 Students who have cleared probation shall be said to be again "in good standing".

-Students may continue on probation by achieving a sessional grade point average of at least 1.60 in each session until such time as they return to good standing.
+Students may continue on probation by achieving a sessional grade point average of at least 1.60 in each session until they return to good standing.

 Students on probation who, by the end of a given session, have not achieved a sessional grade point average of at least 1.60 shall be liable for suspension or refusal of further registration as follows, regardless of the number of credits taken in the session:

 - Students who have incurred no previous suspension will be suspended for four months (one session);